romilandc/llama-index-RAG/README.md

 # Llama Index RAG Application
-A fine tuned RAG implementation on Llama Index using Quadrant as storage.
+A RAG implementation on Llama Index using Quadrant as storage.
 Take some pdfs, index/embed them in a vdb, use LLM to inference and generate output.
 Pretty nifty.

 ## How to use
 - create local path and data subfolder (you can either use the test pdfs or delete and use your own docs)